 Christmas began with a little baby in a stable.
 It started with two parents who were tired from a long journey and caught off guard that the baby would choose this particular moment to be born.
 It wasn’t glamorous, and it wasn’t shiny but it did mark the moment that hope came to the world.
 (If you’re rusty on the details, you can read the Christmas story from the book of Luke.)

 Whatever your circumstances this December, remember that what we’re celebrating here is hope.
 If you’re not able to wrap your arms around the noise of the season, then just wrap your fingers around that simple truth.
 Christmas is Christmas because Jesus came down.
 He came so that whatever we’ve done and whatever has been done to us can be redeemed.
 He came to pick up the pieces — or as it says in the Bible, he came “to make all things new” (Revelation 21:5).
 In Psalm 34 it says that he “is close to the brokenhearted and saves those who are crushed in spirit.”
 If that’s you this season, we’d love to help you get to know him.
-You can send us an email or read more about knowing Jesus.
+You can read more about knowing Jesus.